OAuth Setup for Microsoft Services

 Configure your application

-On registering your application there are 2 values that are applied to it that are essential.
+On registering your application, 2 values are applied to it that are essential.

 Note these, you will use them to configure Gemini later.